simshadows/mhwi-build-search-prototype/README.md

 However, the code has 32 hardcoded as the number of worker threads.
 Just go in and change this to however many CPU threads exist in your computer.
 It should be the line `NUM_WORKERS = 32` somewhere on the top of `search.py`.

+## Critical Bugs

+- The decoration combination pruner is known to over-prune in very rare edge cases where there are too few decorations to put in the slots.
+This will be fixed later.

 ## Planned Development Roadmap

 1) Make a simple EFR optimizer for GS and SnS.
 I want this script to automatically create entire builds with as little manual tweaking as possible (except for updating the database, or stating build constraints).